Why Are Dogs’ Lips Bumpy? [ANSWERED]

 To Protect Their Teeth

-Another theory says that it works in the opposite way as well.
+Another theory says that it works oppositely as well.
 The bumps prevent dog teeth from injuring their lips and causing bleeding.
 Thus, it also ensures protection against bacterial attacks.

 To Grab And Hold Things

-And let’s not forget mamma dogs carry around her puppies or move them from one place to another by grabbing the puppies by their necks with her lips.
-Using light pressures with their teeth and mouth, the dogs hold the babies without even hurting them.
+And let’s not forget mamma dogs carry around her puppies or move them from one place to another by grabbing the puppies by their necks with their lips.
+Using light pressure with their teeth and mouth, the dogs hold the babies without even hurting them.

 To Keep Teeth Clean